It’s the first flight for many people who file onto these planes. But it’s not a happy occasion.

 “It makes no fiscal sense to delay a large group of detainees to fill a small number of vacant seats.”

-About 47% more people were deported on ICE Air flights in February compared to the same month last year.
-But we're not seeing a Trump bump -- yet.
+About 47% more people were deported on ICE Air flights in February 2017 compared to the same month the previous year.
+But we’re not seeing a Trump bump – yet.

 In fact, more people were deported on ICE Air in the last full month of Obama’s presidency than in Trump’s first full month in power.
 And so far, Trump appears to be deporting fewer people than his predecessor.